temporalio/cli/docs/cmd-options/memo-file.md

 	- cli
 ---

  Set a memo from a file.
 Each line should follow the format key=value.
-Use valid JSON formats for value
+Use valid JSON formats for value.